aaronbieber/coaching-site/content/_index.md

 does, and I’m so fortunate to have worked with him!
 {{< /quote >}}

-I help curious and thoughtful engineers, leaders, and tech professionals to:
+I partner with my clients to:

 * Create clear, actionable career plans